evmckinney9/maury-bot/README.md

 ![image](https://user-images.githubusercontent.com/47376937/210667776-d6ae0d35-06a0-4d03-a0d3-a344ed725ae9.png)

 Use command `/speak` to get a voice message into the voice channel.
+To speak a message exactly as you type use "", otherwise will translate into the voice of your bot.

 ![image](https://user-images.githubusercontent.com/47376937/220812870-945ef997-53c3-4872-b546-209be9595563.png)